NPB Future Outlook - Japanese Baseball's Challenges and Possibilities Toward 2030

 Revenue Diversification Beyond Gate Receipts - Key Issues

 The high dependence of NPB club revenue structures on gate receipts has been identified as a structural issue.
-While broadcasting rights represent approximately 40 percent of total MLB revenue, NPB clubs rely primarily on gate receipts and sponsor income.
-Although the consolidated DAZN contract signed in 2017 improved broadcasting revenue, debate continues regarding its sustainability.
+While broadcasting rights are a major pillar of MLB revenue, NPB clubs rely primarily on gate receipts and sponsor income.
+Club-by-club streaming deals with services such as DAZN have lifted broadcast income, but NPB has no league-wide mechanism for selling and sharing rights, and whether to pool them remains a live debate as a remedy for the gap between clubs.
 Revenue sources that have attracted attention include stadium naming rights, official merchandise e-commerce, and operation of dining and lodging facilities adjacent to ballparks.
-Yomiuri advanced integration with real estate operations through the Tokyo Dome acquisition announced in 2021, while Nippon-Ham developed a ballpark business centered on ES CON Field Hokkaido.
+Tokyo Dome was taken private in 2021 through a tender offer by Mitsui Fudosan announced in November 2020, with the Yomiuri newspaper group taking a stake to tie the ballpark to its real estate interests, while Nippon-Ham developed a ballpark business centered on ES CON Field Hokkaido.
 However, observers note that significant capital disparities between clubs mean not all organizations can achieve similar diversification.
 Institutional discussions around league-wide revenue sharing system design, public support frameworks for publicly-owned stadiums, and symbiotic models with regional economies are considered essential for NPB's sustained growth.

 The Commissioner System and the Direction of Governance Reform